 you may realize—and, in many cases, it’s treatable.
 Whether it’s arthritis, dental disease, injury,

-or something more serious, we’re here to partner with you, and offer options for pain
+or something more serious, we’re here to partner with you.
+We have many options for pain

 Let’s Talk Comfort.

 You know your pet best!
-So if something seems “off,” let’s talk.
+If something seems “off,” let’s talk.
 Even subtle signs can be the tip

 of the iceberg.
 Together, we can make a plan to keep your pet comfortable.